dij0s/PETAL/thesis/bachelor_thesis.typ

 #cleardoublepage()
 #heavy-title("Artificial Intelligence notice")

-While generative artificial intelligence is the core of this work, it has also been a great help in assisting the following tasks: prompt engineering (1) and thesis report rewording (2)#footnote("The language models used for these tasks are GPT-4.1 (OpenAI) and Claude 3.7 (Anthropic).").
+While generative artificial intelligence is the core of this work, it has also been a great help in assisting the following tasks: (1) prompt engineering and (2) thesis report rewording#footnote("The language models used for these tasks are GPT-4.1 (OpenAI) and Claude 3.7 (Anthropic).").

 The different prompts defined in the appendix were refined with the use of generative artificial intelligence.
 This strongly enhances the quality of the prompts, implementing prompt engineering techniques to ensure clear, concise and effective instructions.